Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

 HMAC() is the function defined in [@!RFC2104] with H being the selected HT-* hash algorithm, 'cb-data' represents the data provided by the channel binding type, and 'token' are the UTF-8 encoded octets of the token string which acts as shared secret between initiator and responder.

-The initiator-message **MUST NOT** be included in TLS 1.3 0-RTT early data ([@!I-D.ietf-tls-tls13#19]).
+The initiator-msg **MUST NOT** be included in TLS 1.3 0-RTT early data ([@!I-D.ietf-tls-tls13#19]).

 ## Final Responder Message

 This message is followed by a message from the responder to the initiator.
-This 'responder-message' is defined as follows:
+This 'responder-msg' is defined as follows:

-responder-message = 1*OCTET
+responder-msg = 1*OCTET

-The responder-messages value is defined as: HMAC(token, "Responder" || cb-data)
+The responder-msgs value is defined as: HMAC(token, "Responder" || cb-data)

-The initiating entity **MUST** verify the responder-message to achieve mutual authentication.
+The initiating entity **MUST** verify the responder-msg to achieve mutual authentication.

 # Compliance with SASL Mechanism Requirements